FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

         </script>
     </app>

-Obviously, if you use the method to define the app, you need prepare three files:
+Obviously, if you use the method above to define the app, you need prepare three files:

-* firstsample.hvml: the app
+* firstsample.hvml: the app;
-* userlist.hvml: the userList activity
+* userlist.hvml: the userList activity;
-* userinfo.hvml: the userInfo activity
+* userinfo.hvml: the userInfo activity.

 Otherwise, if your app is a simple one, you can organize your code in the following manner to use only one file: